The desire to reduce litter and increase recycling might lead to a reduced use of renewable material.

 "The proposal benefits packaging made of a single material, as these are easier to recycle.
 This could lead to the use of more beverage containers made of plastic, rather than from materials that are mainly made from renewable raw materials.

 Circularity is high up on the agendas of our politicians.
 We support this and are positive towards initiatives that increase material recycling.
 However, there seems to be limited understanding among the politicians in the Commission of the need for new materials as well, to make sure circularity really does work.
-Paper and cardboard can, for example, be recycled into new materials up to seven times, before the fibres wear-out".
+Paper and cardboard can, for example, be recycled into new materials up to 25 times, before the fibres wear-out".
 The same goes for plastic: An inflow of raw material is needed, and when it comes to plastic, that raw material is usually oil.

 What would you like to see altered in the final version?